redhat-et/triton-dev-containers/README.md

 1. **Vanilla Containers** – Containers where a development directory can be mounted.
+2. **Profiling Containers** - Vanilla Containers with profiling tools installed
-2. **VSCode DevContainers** – Configured for use with Visual Studio Code via the Dev Containers Extension.
+3. **VSCode DevContainers** – Configured for use with Visual Studio Code via the Dev Containers Extension.

 ### Prerequisites